fair-workflows/nanopub/docs/index.md

     rdflib.FOAF.Person
 ))

-# 2. Make a Nanopublication object with this assertion
+# 2. Make a Nanopub object with this assertion
 np = Nanopub(
     config=np_config,
     assertion=my_assertion
 )

-# 3. Publish the Publication object.
+# 3. Publish the Nanopub object
 np.publish()
 print(np)
 ```

+You can also just sign the nanopub with `np.sign()`.
+Upon signing, or publishing, the `np` object will be automatically updated with the signed RDF and generated trusty URI.

 ### Searching for nanopublications